Produce Content in MPEG-H Audio

 The MPEG-H Authoring Plug-in takes you through all the steps of creating object- and channel-based MPEG-H Audio productions inside a VST3- or AAX-enabled Digital Audio Workstation (DAW).
-You will be able to export your immersive and interactive MPEG-H Audio scenes to either MPEG-H Production Format (MPF), or MPEG-H BWF/ADM, containing audio and metadata, ready for distribution via MPEG-H-enabled channels.
+You will be able to export your immersive and interactive MPEG-H Audio scenes to MPEG-H Masters, containing audio and metadata, ready for distribution via MPEG-H-enabled channels.

 MPEG-H Authoring Tool

 The MPEG-H Authoring Tool is a new software tool for Mac and Windows for creating MPEG-H metadata with existing audio material.
 The MPEG-H Authoring Tool allows for easy MPEG-H authoring without the need of a Digital Audio Workstation.
-You can define specific MPEG-H parameters, instantly listen to your configurations and export your authored mixes either as MPEG-H Production Format (MPF), MPEG-H BWF/ADM or as a template export in an XML file.
+You can define specific MPEG-H parameters, instantly listen to your configurations and export your authored mixes as MPEG-H Masters or as a template export in an XML file.

 MPEG-H Conversion Tool

-The MPEG-H Conversion Tool (MCO) is a software tool for Mac and Windows that that can be used to convert MPEG-H compliant content masters.
-The MCO serves as interface to the MPEG-H Audio ecosystem and supports the import and export of MPEG-H Production Format (MPF) and BWF/ADM files.
+The MPEG-H Conversion Tool (MCO) is a software tool for Mac and Windows that can be used to convert MPEG-H compliant content masters.
+The MCO serves as interface to the MPEG-H Audio ecosystem and supports the import and export of MPEG-H Masters.